 Any part of the plant sample with characteristic symptoms of lepidopteran feeding damage should be removed for further thorough examination.
-Destructive sampling of a number of randomly selected individuals of the sample (e.g. maize cobs) may be conducted to look for larvae which may have bored into the commodity.
+Destructive sampling of a number of randomly selected i consignemt samples (i.e., corn cobs, cut flower bunches, asparagus bunches, etc.) may be conducted to look for larvae which may have bored into the commodity (plant material).

-In case of the detection of Spodoptera frugiperda, a sample should be taken and sent to the laboratory to confirm species identity.
+In case of the detection of suspected S. frugiperda, specimens should be sent to the designated laboratory to confirm species identity.
 Collected larvae should be placed in 95–100% ethanol.
 If adults are collected, they can be contained in hermetic containers or ethanol before being sent to the laboratory.
 Care must be taken to preserve the wings which are fragile.
-If the inspector suspects the presence of Spodoptera frugiperda, the lot/consignment should be detained under official control (see # [30] (i) in Delimiting survey section).
+If the inspector suspects the presence of exotic Spodoptera species especially S. frugiperda, the lot/consignment should be detained under official control (see # [30] (i) in Delimiting survey section).

 2.3 Surveillance plan Chris